-I'm currently a Full Professor at ENS Paris-Saclay in the Centre Borelli (UMR 9010).
-My research activities focus on machine learning, time series analysis, pattern recognition and signal processing, with applications in biomedical research and industry.
+I'm a Full Professor at ENS Paris-Saclay in the Centre Borelli (UMR 9010).
+My research focuses on machine learning, time series analysis, pattern recognition and signal processing, with applications in biomedical research and industry.

-Jobs offers, internships, PhD positions available : send me an e-mail !
+Job offers, internships & PhD positions available — send me an e-mail!

-Laurent Oudre is a full professor at the Centre Borelli of the Ecole Normale Supérieure Paris-Saclay (France).
+Laurent Oudre is a full professor at the Centre Borelli of the École Normale Supérieure Paris-Saclay (France).
 He leads a team of more than ten young researchers and has been working for about fifteen years on signal processing, pattern recognition and machine learning for time series.
 His work covers a wide range of topics: event detection (including change-point, pattern and anomaly detection), feature extraction, unsupervised or semi-supervised approaches, representation learning and graph signal processing.
 His scientific projects are mainly focused on AI applications in health and industry, often with a strong interdisciplinary component.
 He is also involved in initiatives around reproducible research and acculturation to AI (especially for the medical community).
-He is the author of more than 70 patents and articles in international peer-reviewed journals and conferences.
+He is the author of more than 100 journal papers, conference articles and patents.
 He is also the director of the MVA (Mathematics, Vision and Learning) master's degree at the ENS Paris-Saclay.

 Google Scholar ResearchGate ORCID